skillrepos/cc-adv/labs.md

 Use the project-health server to run the test suite and summarize what's failing and why.
 ```

-Claude calls `mcp__project-health__run_tests`, gets your captured test output back, and explains the four contract violations — the ones `/triage` found in Lab 1, now through a tool you built.
+Claude calls `mcp__project-health__run_tests`, gets your captured test output back, and explains the four contract violations: the ones `/triage` found in Lab 1, now through a tool you built.

 ![run tests tool](./images/ccadv6.png?raw=true "run tests tool")